centria/algo-and-data/docs/exercises.md

 * **void Add(int x)**, adds the integer *x* to your tree.
 * **int Height()**, which returns the height of the tree.

-* Add some numbers (1 to 100 or similar) to your tree in random order, and print the result.
+* Add some numbers (1 to 50 or similar) to your tree in random order, and print the result of **Height**.
 Do this at least three times and save the results.

 For example: